Keepers Of Our Republic

 Americans Coming Together In One Nation, Never One Way

-Twelve score and nine years ago, our Founders “brought forth on this continent a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal.”
-Now we are again living in a critical time, “testing whether that nation, or any nation so conceived and so dedicated, can long endure.” —Abraham Lincoln, Gettysburg,1863
+“Twelve score and ten years ago, our Founders “brought forth on this continent a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal.”Now we are again living in a critical time, “testing whether that nation, or any nation so conceived and so dedicated, can long endure.”

 John Adams might say that before any solution to the problem is possible, the People first have to come together and, despite differences, envision a common cause.
 What might that cause be?

-- our independence as a Republic depends upon our interdependence as citizens;
+- our independence as a republic depends upon our interdependence as citizens;

 - collaborative cooperation serves and satisfies us far more than competitive opposition;